-The Emergency Planning Task Force (EPTF) has identified two sites as shelters and command centers in the event students and employees have to be evacuated from the campus including for the threat of a coastal storm.
+The Emergency Planning Task Force (EPTF) has identified two sites as shelters and command centers if students and employees must be evacuated from campus, including for the threat of a coastal storm.
 SSU has established an agreement with Gordon State College as a primary relocation site.
 A secondary location is also available through an arrangement with Clayton State University.
 For students without transportation, buses and/or vans will provide transportation to the relocation sites.